Meghthedev/aliases/README.md

-# Aliases!
+# Useful things

-Simple aliases that i use on daily basis, copy this to your .bashrc/.zshrc/.fishrc
+Aliases and scripts that i use daily